-- (i) When was your central heating system or partial central heating system installed?
+(i) When was your central heating system or partial central heating system installed?
+At time of purchase

-Around 1990 - (ii) Do you have a maintenance contract for the central heating system?
+(ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: